 - ‘The Pooh stories are as totally without hidden significance as anything ever written.’ – Rowe

 - However, that doesn’t stop modern critics having a go.
-“The usage of Winnie the Pooh as a symbol of resistance should be studied and analyzed by #folklorists is an actual tweet that lately came through my feed.
+“The usage of Winnie the Pooh as a symbol of resistance should be studied and analysed by #folklorists is an actual tweet that lately came through my feed.
 Someone replied, “Wait, this is really a thing?
 15 years ago, when France voted against LePen, I saw someone holding a giant Pooh bear at a celebration — I would love to know more!

 Notes above are from